Pathology Dictation Software in 2026 (Compared)

 The big pathology departments (Mayo Clinic, Cleveland Clinic, Johns Hopkins) tend to use enterprise-level solutions:

-3M CodeFinder integrates dictation with coding and billing.
+3M CodeFinder.
+Integrates dictation with coding and billing.
 Great if your hospital is already in the 3M ecosystem.
 Expensive and overkill if you're a small pathology group.

 The AI Dictation Alternative